gotr00t0day/wpdisect/README.md

 # wpdisect
-WpDisect is a wordpress hacking tool that finds vulnerabilities in wordpress.
+WpDisect is a wordpress hacking tool that finds misconfigurations in wordpress.

 ## Prerequisites